Smart glasses are getting smarter and augmented reality specs are finally approaching prime time, and plenty of startups are getting into the space.

 ODG R7 AR/R8 and R9

 First released back in 2015, ODG's crop of AR glasses is growing.
-Let's start with the enterprise-focused ODG's R7 AR glasses, which features 720p lenses that are 80% transparent and can show video at 80fps with a 37 degree FOV.
+Let's start with the enterprise-focused ODG's R7 AR glasses, which feature 720p lenses that are 80% transparent and can show video at 80fps with a 37 degree FOV.
 As well as a 4MP camera, there's voice recognition, Wi-Fi, Bluetooth and a whole bunch of gyroscopes, magnetometers and accelerometers inside.
 There's also a more durable version, dubbed the R-7HL, which is available for those who need smartglasses in more hazardous conditions.

 Read this: ODG ported Pokémon GO to its AR smartglasses

-The R8 glasses are the sleeker and lighter of the two, and more aimed at regular people, with a pair of 1080p cameras that are said to be able to capture 3D video.
+The R8 glasses are the sleeker and lighter of the pair, and more aimed at regular people, with a pair of 1080p cameras that are said to be able to capture 3D video.
 ODG has managed to get these way down in price too, though they're still not cheap.

 $2,750 (R7), $3500 (R-7HL), $1,999 (R9), TBD (R8) osterhoutgroup.com